-With a pelvic ultrasound, we can potentially see abnormalities of the uterine lining, or uterine cavity, and the uterus itself.
+With a pelvic ultrasound, we can potentially see abnormalities of the uterine lining, uterine cavity, and the muscle or body of the uterus.
 While a pelvic ultrasound can help us investigate the uterus and uterine cavity, sometimes we may not be able to see inside the uterine cavity unless we first fill the uterus with fluid.
 Imagine a collapsed balloon.
 You won’t be able to see if there is something blocking the inside the balloon unless you try and blow the balloon up first.
 Along the same lines, if there is a blockage or abnormality inside the uterine cavity, we will be able to see it better if we fill the cavity first.
 In addition to the routine pelvic ultrasound, we can assess the uterine cavity with a saline infusion sonogram, or water ultrasound.
 Both of these procedures can be done in the office.

 Fibroids are very common noncancerous growths and depending on their size or location, may cause problems with conceiving.
 As a result, evaluating the uterus and uterine cavity with a pelvic ultrasound and/or saline infusion sonogram can help us identify fibroids affecting the uterus and uterine cavity.
 A uterine polyp is a noncancerous growth of the uterine lining inside the uterine cavity that can also affect your chances of achieving a pregnancy.
 One common sign of a fibroid or polyp inside the cavity is spotting in between menstrual cycles.